AngusGMorrison/doppel/readme.md

 # doppel

+_doppel is undergoing a facelift: to see the refactor in progress, check out branch `simplify`._

-A concurrent, non-blocking, compositing cache for Go templates.
+A concurrent, non-blocking, composing cache for Go templates.

 doppel provides a simple, thread-safe way to compose and cache nested templates as they're required.
 Rather than parsing sub-templates from scratch each time they're needed, a Doppel instance compiles a named combination of templates the first time it's requested and stores it in memory.
 Once parsed, retrieval is on the order of nanoseconds.